tetratelabs/istio-tools/nginx-ingress-istio/README.md

 ```

 ## Verify that the httpbin service does not receive traffic in plaintext
-1. Deploy sleep application outside the istio mesh (without sidecar) and wait for sleep pods to be ready
+1. Deploy sleep application outside the istio mesh (without sidecar) and wait for the sleep pod to be ready
 ```shell script
 kubectl create namespace legacy kubectl apply -f ./istio-1.4.2/samples/sleep/sleep.yaml -n legacy